belovedpearl/AfricanRecipes-PP4/README.md

 ## Base Template

 Mama's Kitchen uses a single base template file extended to every other page, this is to provide a consistent user experience and promote uniformity across the website.
-The HTML code from the other templates is injected into a central main element relaying the spacificity of each page.
+Codes from the other templates are injected in=between the center element ({insert block content} & {end block content}) to relay the specificity of each page.
-The base template contains;
+The base template is made up of the following;

 ### Header and Navbar